UU-Hydro/RiverScape/sources/biodiversity_evaluation.md

 ## Overview

 This notebook facilitates using the RiverScape Python package to evaluate the effects of RiverScape measures on biodivesity using the BIOSAFE model.
-If this is your first time running the notebook, we advise you to read its reference paper ([Straatsma et al. (2017)](https://advances.sciencemag.org/content/3/11/e1602762), including its [supplementary material](http://advances.sciencemag.org/cgi/content/full/3/11/e1602762/DC1)).
+If this is your first time running the notebook, we advise you to read its reference paper ([Straatsma et al., 2017](https://advances.sciencemag.org/content/3/11/e1602762), including its [supplementary material](http://advances.sciencemag.org/cgi/content/full/3/11/e1602762/DC1)).